 NAF coordinates Support Groups as a way for the Ataxia to connect and learn from others.
 There are more than 65 support groups and hundreds of meetings each year.
 Our volunteer Support Group Leaders provide this invaluable service to the community.
 There are in-person and virtual meeting options that vary by group.

 Our events calendar has up-to-date information about upcoming meetings.
 Feel free to join a virtual meeting, even if the support group is not in your area.
 To find a local support group, use the map below.
 Contact the Support Group Leader for more information about that group.

 In a continued effort to protect our Ataxia community, we’ve been monitoring the news about COVID-19.
 We have also been in contact with members of NAF’s Medical Research Advisory Board (MRAB).
-Their advice is to cancel any non-essential meetings, until further notice, because a person with Ataxia is at risk of complications if they contract the virus.
+An important note that supersedes any specific NAF policy: Local regulations vary by city/county/state, so please follow any local regulations in regard to in-person meetings.

-At this time, NAF recommends cancellation of all in-person support group meetings.
+At this time, NAF recommends the following for in-person support group meetings: